 Here are some examples of what the curriculum offers:

-Nutrition Assessment and Planning (NUTR 404) and Nutrition and Disease (NUTR 405) include case studies to simulate real-life nutrition assessment and care scenarios that challenge and motivate our students.
+Nutrition Assessment and Planning (NFSC 404) and Nutrition and Disease (NFSC 405) include case studies to simulate real-life nutrition assessment and care scenarios that challenge and motivate our students.
 These courses also give the students the opportunity to observe clinical dietitians working in the hospital environment.

 For more information regarding topics of research related to NUTR 485, please click here.

 For a complete description of the Didactic Program in Dietetics (DPD), please refer to the DPD Handbook.